 University & Careers

-Supporting our pupils through university application and into their chosen field is a vital part of education at Caterham.
+Supporting our pupils through the next stages of their education and career paths is a vital part of education at Caterham School

 The majority of our pupils go on to Russell Group Universities with popular choices including Oxford, Cambridge, Bristol, Durham, Exeter, Leeds and Nottingham.
+Overseas universities are also popular with our leavers with many moving to the USA, Canada, mainland European countries, Hong Kong and Australia in recent years.
+Professional degree apprenticeships are becoming increasingly popular, with our leavers moving into roles at prestigous companies such as BAE Systems, KPMG, Deloitte, Grant Thornton, AON, CBRE and PwC.
 Considerable care is taken to support pupils to achieve their chosen career path, which for some will be academic but equally may be performing, creative arts or technology – we support each pupil as an individual whatever their ambitions.

 The Careers Department at Caterham School offers a comprehensive programme of support to all pupils from First Year to Sixth Form, as well as to Old Caterhamians.
 Our aim is to provide the resources to allow our pupils to research and develop their career aspirations, enabling them to make fully informed choices throughout the varying stages of their education.